Edu4Chip/Didactic-SoC/readme.md

 fpga: Tool scripts, documentation and constraint files for FPGA platforms should be added to this folder.

-ipxact: XML files of IPXACT definitions are kept within this folder.
+ipxact: XML files of IP-XACT definitions are kept within this folder.

 sim: Simulation Makefiles and scripts are kept in this folder.
 Additionally, supporting files and/or scripts such as for waveform generation can be added here.